hpe-dev-incubator/hpe-dev-portal/content/blog/integrating-istio-and-spire.md

 ![](/img/picture2.png)

-**1.3**	 You will notice a similar page as shown below.
+**1﻿.3**  You will notice a similar page as shown below.
 Click “create cluster” to create a new cluster, or you can also choose from the already created clusters.
-Ensure that you choose a cluster that does not have ISTIO pre-deployed, since this exercise will deploy SPIRE and ISTIO together.
+Ensure that you choose a cluster that does not have Istio pre-deployed, since this exercise will deploy SPIRE and Istio together.

 ![](/img/picture4.png)